Yannick Pandor

-Yannick Pandor (/fr/; born 1 May 2001) is a footballer who plays as a goalkeeper for Challenger Pro League club Francs Borains, on loan from club Lens.
+Yannick Pandor (/fr/; born 1 May 2001) is a professional footballer who plays as a goalkeeper for club Amiens.
 Born in France, he plays for the Comoros national team.

 Club career

 Pandor is product of the youth academies of Michelis, Marseille and Bel Air.
 He started his career with the reserves of the French club Lens in 2018.
 On 27 July 2022, he signed a professional contract with the club until 2023.

 International career

 Pandor was born in France to a Martiniquais father and a mother of Malagasy and Comorian descent.
 He holds French and Comorian nationalities.
 He represented the Comoros U20s at the 2022 Maurice Revello Tournament.
 He debuted with the senior Comoros national team in a friendly 2–1 win over Ethiopia on 25 March 2022.

+On 11 December 2025, Pandor was called up to the Comoros squad for the 2025 Africa Cup of Nations.

+Personal life

+Pandor's cousins Yannis and Ehsan Kari are also professional footballers.